-You will recognize some of these heroes as being brought to life from the popular comic books, other heroes were created especially for the series they starred in (and a few of those actually inspired short-lived comic books series of their own).
+You will recognize some of these heroes as being brought to life from popular comic books, other heroes were created especially for the series they starred in (and a few of those actually inspired short-lived comic books series of their own, too).

 Both prime time and Saturday morning live action heroes are include on this list.
 Let's get stared.

 I never viewed Bigfoot as superhero material, but Sid and Marty Krofft had other ideas.
 As part of their Krofft Supershow airing on ABC on Saturday mornings beginning in 1976, Bigfoot and Wildboy had a 15 minute segment that proved to be popular enough to make it as a stand alone 30 minute series starting in 1979.

 Bigfoot played by the late Ray Young (he died of lung cancer in 1999) found a young child and raised him as his own.
 He would become known as Wildboy (Joseph Butcher) and together they would fight crime.

 There were 28 episodes, total, 16 segments on the Supershow and then another 12 from the stand alone series.